How your workplace pension adds up

 - Tax efficient

 When you make a payment into your pension, you get basic rate tax relief from the government up to 100% of your annual earnings or an annual allowance of £40,000.
 In most cases, this means that we automatically add 20% to the payment - so if you pay in £80, we add an extra £20.
-Tax rules and alowances may differ in Scotland and Wales
+Tax rules may change and alowances may differ in Scotland and Wales

 - Investment growth